The Role of Work in Progress (WIP) in Construction COGS

 Step 2: Calculate Percentage of Completion

 The most widely used method in construction accounting is the Cost-to-Cost method.
-Here’s how it works:
+It’s calculated as:

 Let’s break it down with a simple example: